1 DON'T CUT CALORIES TOO MUCH

 We know that performing too many sets and training too frequently can lead to a loss of muscle.
 The same principle is true with dieting.
 When you diet 24/7 without taking a break, your metabolic rate tends to head south.
 If that happens, getting ripped becomes a challenge.

 Solution: During bodyfat reducing phases, try a four-on/one-off approach.
 Diet strictly for four days, eating 1 g of carbs per pound of bodyweight daily and taking in no carbs at each day's final meal.
 On the fifth day, take a break from dieting.
-Dramatically increase carb intake, up to as much as 3 g per pound of bodyweight on that day.
+Dramatically increase carb intake, up to as much as 3 grams per pound of bodyweight on that day.
 The higher carb intake not only will provide much-needed energy, but it will also prevent a drop in metabolic rate.

 #6 Don't OVERDO CARDIO

 The two primary ways to rip up are by eating fewer calories and expending more calories through aerobic exercise.
 Although cardio can be effective, performing too much of it can cause a drop in testosterone levels, which affects your ability to retain muscle.

 Solution: Hit a bike or treadmill no more than four times a week for 30-40 minutes per session.
 That should be sufficient to burn away fat without causing a drop in testosterone levels or leading to an accommodation in metabolism. – FLEX